HuoShengdi/GenkiCupid/README.md

 ## Implementation Issues / To Dos

-Currently, a query for a user's matches will retrieve the matches between that user and all other users in the database.
-This information hits the MatchStore, which is then responsible for ordering the data and applying the filters.
-This solution is suboptimal; although it reduces the number of queries to the database, it also results in a large amount of potentially unnecessary data reaching the frontend, and Javascript is less suited to applications such as sorting and filtering data than the Rails PostGres database.
-This is a prime target for refactoring as the userbase gets larger.

 The interstitial page for creating a new message thread is unnecessary and is probably better handled by making the message button a separate React component and applying the same logic currently used on the interstitial page.